Designing with AI

 My role was designing the content for the onboarding experience and the prompt writing guidance.
 The core design challenge came from a surprising research finding.
 Users assumed that more detailed, thorough prompts would produce better results.
 Many were uploading full product requirements documents, spending hours preparing them before generating an app.

-My job was to help users understand that before they ever wrote a prompt.
+My job was to help decrease disappointment and help users understand that before they ever wrote a prompt.
 I did three things.

 Second, I designed and wrote example prompt chips directly below the input field, that, when clicked, injected example prompts that followed our established best practices into the input.